nexeons/maxf-blog/content/publication/CCE_awards/index.md

 By: 2017 Canadian Consulting Engineering Awards

 **Global Affairs Canada funded this $30M project with the goal of improving the health of residents in 20 towns in Ghana’s Northern Region through improved access to water supply and sanitation services.
-Cowater International with Norda Stelo provided engineering design, technical assistance, capacity building and management support to the Government of Ghana in the implementation of project activities, resulting in new community- managed water supplies and improved health and quality of life for over 165,000 residents.**
+Cowater International with Norda Stelo provided engineering design, technical assistance, capacity building and management support to the Government of Ghana in the implementation of project activities, resulting in new community-managed water supplies and improved health and quality of life for over 165,000 residents.**

 The Northern Region Small Towns Water & Sanitation (NORST) Project was implemented between 2008 and 2016.
 At the outset less than 25% of northern Ghana’s rural population was estimated to have access to clean water supplies.
 The project was co-implemented with Ghana’s Community Water & Sanitation Agency (CWSA) and District towns, who were responsible for procurement of construction services.

 **Multiple benefits**
 The NORST project provided multiple benefits including:

 * New water systems operating in 20 towns, benefiting a population of 165,774.
 Given the region’s topography and hydrogeology, systems typically include borehole sources with submersible pumps, elevated storage tanks, basic treatment, and distribution to both public and domestic taps.
 * Effective operation and maintenance structures were established in all towns.
 All benefited from training on operation, maintenance, administration and financial management.
 * All towns now regularly prepare and update District development plans which address water, sanitation and environmental concerns and objectives.